THashimoto27/exercise3_datamining/Exercises3.md

 # 1) What causes what?

+## 1-1 Why can’t I just get data from a few different cities and run the regression of “Crime” on “Police” to understand how more cops in the streets affect crime? (“Crime” refers to some measure of crime rate and “Police” measures the number of cops in a city.)

-## 1-1 Why we can’t regress crime on police?
+Because we can’t understand the causal effect between crime and police.

-Because we can’t misunderstand the causal effect between crime and police.
-As the podcast said, in Washington DC, a lot of extra police officers are hired even if the crime rate is low because of preparing terrorism.
-However, in general, high crime cities have an incentive to hire a lot of cops.
-Therefore, if you regress crime on police in a few different cities like DC, you probably misunderstand the effect.
-So you can’t do this.
+At first we learn as the podcast said and also according to the author of the book that there could be a way of establishing a causal relationship between - at least in Washington, D.C.A lot of extra police officers are hired even if the crime rate is low because of some terrorism alert.
+Now, when you have extra police there for terrorism-related reasons, they’re on the streets, they make the streets safer, and things like murder, robbery, assault go down as in there was less victimes on the street.
+But when this hypothesis was checked by looking at ridership levels on the Metro system, and they actually were not diminished on high-terror days, so it was suggested and confirmed that the number of victims was largely unchanged.
+Therefore, if we regress crime on police from a few different cities like D.C., we will probably misunderstand the effect as it’s tough to establish the causality.
+So, we can’t do this.

-## 1-2 How can a professor identify the causal effect?
+## 1-2 How were the researchers from UPenn able to isolate this effect?
+Briefly describe their approach and discuss their result in the “Table 2” below, from the researchers’ paper.

 They found that when the terror alert level goes up, extra police are put on the mall in other parts of Washington to protect against